Using omniplate to analysis data from plate readers¶

 p.plot(y= "gr", strains="Mal12:GFP", conditionincludes= "1",

-hue= "condition", style="strain")
+hue= "condition", style="strain",

 The optimisation routine that fits the hyperparameters of the Gaussian process to OD data can be customised by changing options to getstats.

-The bounds on hyperparameter 2 is a measure of how noisy you think your measurements are.
 Occasionally with the default bounds, we find that the growth rate fluctuates in small waves over time or has two peaks separated by a shallow trough.
 This behaviour is often because the software is fitting the noise in the data.
-Changing the bounds on hyperparameter 2, particularly increasing the lower bound so that the minimal level of noise is higher, usually stops these fluctuations so that the growth rate varies smoothly.

 Scipy's find_peaks is used to find the local maximum growth rate, which is useful if the highest growth rate is at t= 0.